Aetherix29/SOC-Casefiles/README.md

 ---

-## Disclaimer

-These case studies are based on simulated environments and training platforms.
-They are intended for educational purposes to demonstrate SOC analysis skills.

----

 ## About Me

 Aspiring SOC Analyst & Red Teamer focused on building practical, job-ready cybersecurity skills through hands-on labs and real-world simulations.

----

-## Note

-This repository focuses on **analysis and reporting**, not just lab completion.
-All cases are written to reflect **real SOC investigation standards**.